 There is no cure for Sjogren's.
 No treatment can restore the ability of the glands to produce moisture.
 The goal of treatment is to relieve symptoms.

-This condition is generally benign.
-However, people with severe cases are at increased risk for developing non-Hodgkin’s lymphoma .
+People with severe cases of this syndrome are at increased risk for developing cancers such as non-Hodgkin lymphoma and thyroid cancer .
 This is a cancer of the white blood cells.
 Your doctor will need to monitor you for this.

 Sjogren's Syndrome Foundation